 So, what’s meant by framework here?
 It’s basically a class library written in C++ that abstracts the underlying operating system so that application code can be written on top in a platform-agnostic way.
 As of today, CCL runs on Windows, macOS, iOS, and Android.
-A subset of it (the core library) works on certain RTOS flavors used in PreSonus hardware products, e.g. in the StudioLive AI Series, Series III digital mixers, and the FaderPort family.
+A subset of it (the core library) works on Linux and certain RTOS flavors used in PreSonus hardware products, e.g. in the StudioLive AI Series, Series III digital mixers, and the FaderPort family.
 The broad platform coverage evolved over time based on new product requirements and I think it’s the best way for a framework to survive in the long run - it needs to adapt.

 There are probably as many reasons not to write a new framework as there are to do so.
 It really depends on what the scope of a project is.
 If the focus is primarily to build an app then there’s most likely enough out there to choose from... but if it’s about creating a platform for many products that need to run on many operating systems including embedded devices the choices are narrowing down quite quickly.
 Nowadays, there are additional options available to desktop developers based on web technologies.
 They are all kind of cool but very UI-centric in the programming patterns they enforce which feels top-down to me.
 I prefer to start with the data model and controller design before thinking about how to reflect it in a user interface.